sicedia/airbyte_k8s_production/README.md

 # Airbyte On-Premise Deployment Guide (CEDIA)

 This guide explains how to deploy a single-node Kubernetes cluster using MicroK8s and install Airbyte using Helm, step by step.
-It is designed for internal use at CEDIA.
+It is designed for internal use.

 ---